GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 ## 5. Build it yourself

-For the next excercise, we will build a new analysis focused around a specific scientific question:
+For the next exercise, we will build a new analysis focused around a specific scientific question:

 *Monitor how waterbodies in Australia have changed over time using satellite data.*